-The couple can get married anywhere between ten days and three months after the approval.
+The couple can get married anywhere between 10 days and 3 months after the approval.

 The civil ceremony

-The ceremony must take place in the registry office, with two adult witnesses that can be chosen by you.
+The ceremony must take place in the registry office, with two adult witnesses that can be chosen by the couple.
 Ceremonies can only take place from Monday to Saturday.
 There are no marriage ceremonies during public holidays.

 After the ceremony takes place, the couple may request a marriage deed, which includes when and where the ceremony happened, as well as the name of the spouses before and after the ceremony took place.